fixflex/backend/README.md

 - [x] `OAuth 2.0`: Integrate with google OAuth 2.0 for secure authentication and authorization, allowing users to sign in using their Google accounts.
 - [x] `Error Handling`: Implements error handling mechanisms to catch and handle exceptions gracefully, providing informative error messages to users.

-### Future Features 🚀
+### Future Features

 - [ ] `Task Recommendations`: Provides personalized task recommendations based on user preferences, history, and behavior, enhancing user engagement.
 - [ ] `Tasker Matching Algorithm`: Develops a tasker matching algorithm to recommend the most suitable taskers for specific tasks based on skills, ratings, and availability.
 - [ ] `Tasker Performance Metrics`: Provides taskers with performance metrics, analytics, and insights to help them improve their services and grow their businesses.
 - [ ] `Third-Party API Integration`: Integrates third-party APIs such as Twilio, or Mailgun to enhance functionality and provide additional features.

-# Architecture 🏗️
+# Architecture

-The backend of `fixflex` follows a modular, scalable, and maintainable architecture.
+The backe of `fixflex` follows a modular, scalable, and maintainable architecture.
 The architecture is designed to ensure code reusability, separation of concerns, and scalability to accommodate future growth and changes in the application's requirements.

-## Model-View-Controller (MVC) Pattern 🌐
+## Model-View-Controller (MVC) Pattern

 The backend architecture of `fixflex` follows the Model-View-Controller (MVC) pattern, which divides the application into three main components: